An intuitive UI coupled with automated email alerts make it easy for non-technical users to create and monitor integrations while escalating errors.

 By exposing the API of a third-party platform through the simple user interface, non-technical users can build customized integrations that allow complete control of the data flow.
 They just have to follow the prompts.

 There was a time, back when customer experience (CX) platforms were still considered ‘emerging’ technologies, that certain vendors tried to sell the ‘single vendor, single customer view’ dream.

 As many organisations are discovering, the hardest technical challenge in delivering a customer experience (CX) that works (is seamless, fast, relevant and omnichannel), is building a tech stack that is fully integrated.

 In today’s online society, digital teams are under pressure to deliver seamless customer experiences.
 However, the increasing complexity at the back end, including ever-expanding martech and CRM toolsets and customer data spread across multiple systems and divisions, is making it a lengthy and expensive process to build, implement and maintain digital experiences.

 Squiz Connect and IT-centric integration platforms such as Mulesoft are complementary rather than competitive - they solve different problems and enable the integration of different types of systems.

-Enterprise service bus software do the heavy lifting of connecting critical IT systems together but it still leaves the last-mile issue of connecting that to a web experience.
+Enterprise service bus software does the heavy lifting of connecting critical IT systems together but it still leaves the last-mile issue of connecting that to a web experience.

 Currently, these integrations are often done with high effort custom development.
 With Squiz Connect, that's no longer necessary.

-Yes, the platform architecture is optimised using Docker containers, and has an elastic architecture that auto-scales according to demand.
-There' s no need to worry about sizing the infrastructure or hitting a performance ceiling.
+Yes, the platform architecture is optimized using Docker containers and has an elastic architecture that auto-scales according to demand.
+There's no need to worry about sizing the infrastructure or hitting a performance ceiling.